mprymak2000/Bank-Program/README.md

  - Main class provides a command-line interface for user interaction.

 Things to improve:
   - Refine exception handling by introducing more specific, custom exceptions to better represent different error cases.
+  - Create custom and dynamic data structure similar to Java's map implementations, supporting key-value storage with efficient lookup, insertion and deleting.